top of page

 Overspray happens when paint particles:

-• float past the stencil edge (too much paint/too far away)
+• Float past the stencil edge (too much paint/too far away)

-• get pushed under the stencil (wrong angle, stencil not flat)
+• Get pushed under the stencil (wrong angle, stencil not flat)

-• bounce back off the surface (too close/heavy spray)
+• Bounce back off the surface (too close/heavy spray)

-Goal: keep paint going straight down in light coats, with the stencil fully tight to the surface.
+Goal: Keep paint going straight down in light coats, with the stencil fully tight to the surface.

 The 7 Best Ways to Stop Overspray

-Recommendation: Montana 94 (low-pressure system).
+(low-pressure system).
 It’s known for a smooth valve and controlled output, which helps a lot for stencil work.

-Why it helps: high-pressure cans create more airborne mist and can lift edges or force paint under the stencil.
+Why it helps: High-pressure cans create more airborne mist and can lift edges or force paint under the stencil.

-• 8–12 inches (20–30 cm) away from the surface
+• 8–12 inches (20–30 cm) away from the surface.

-3) Spray straight-on, not from the side
+3) Spray Straight-On, Not from the Side

+Always aim 90° to the surface as much as possible.
 Side angles push paint under the edge and create fuzzy borders—especially on textured walls or uneven wood.

 This is the pro method: